Willio06/SudokuSolver/README.md

 Ommmmgggg, I feel you queen.
 I made it so it's all in NumPy.
 Guess you'll have to copy it by hand in a vector array...
 SIKE

 Just plug in a screenshot of your puzzle.
 A CNN trained on numbers will do the hard work for you.
 It might take some time to load in at the start.
 But it will be faster than making doing it manually.
-The way it works is simple (and so if it doesn't work for you...):
+The way it works is simple (and so if it doesn't work for you... [see good example images](#good-sudoku-images)):

 - Makes the image square
 - Cuts in $n^2$ beautiful image blocks (default $n=9$)